S3 method for class 'data.frame'

 The data.frame will be exported in CSV format and then imported in MS-Excel.
 When importing data, MS-Excel will potentially change characters to numeric values.
 If this seems undesirable (maybe we're loosing leading zeros) then you should enclose the text in quotes and preset a =.

-x <- gettextf('="%s"', x)
+x <- gettextf('="%s"', x) would do the trick.

 Take care: Changes to the data made in MS-Excel will NOT automatically be updated in the original data.frame.